 4. When the arrangement is nearly finished but still has some gaps, use a chopstick to push roots of remaining plants into the soil, and to tuck and conceal the edge of the plastic below the rim.

-See more lovely centerpieces in my book, Succulent Container Gardens.
+Find DIY floral-style succulent centerpieces in my books, Succulent Container Gardens and Succulents Simplified.
 Learn how to make them in my online Craftsy class, Stunning Succulent Arrangements.
-Visit my YouTube channel for more great ideas for designing with succulents. ~ Debra Lee Baldwin
+Also visit my YouTube channel for more great ideas for using and designing with succulents!